 Need to scrap your car in Glasgow?
 We can help!

-Are you in Glasgow and thinking how can I scrap my old car?
-Whether your car has failed its MOT, suffered a mechanical failure or been written off, Giveacar can help.
-We operate a free national car collection scheme and work with several collection agents in and around the Glasgow area so the process is easy for you.
+In Glasgow and wondering what to do with your scrap car?
+Whether your car has failed its MOT, suffered a mechanical failure, or been written off, Giveacar can help.
+We operate a car collection service nationwide.
+Working with several collection agents in and around the Glasgow area we offer free collection.

-Get rid of your old car fast, free and for charity.
+Get rid of your scrap car fast, free, and for charity.
 Donate today, contact us on 0207 736 4242 or fill out our donation form.

-Giveacar is a not-for-profit social enterprise that will turn your old car into cash for any UK charity.
-With no charge to you, we arrange collection and depending on the condition either auction or scrap your car, with the proceeds raised (minus our service fees) going to your chosen charity.
+Giveacar is a not-for-profit social enterprise that turns your scrap cars into cash for any UK charity.
+We arrange free collection, then either sell your car at auction or scrap it with the proceeds (minus our service fees) raised going to your charity.

-Scrap your car and do some good at the same time, call us on 0207 736 4242 or click here.
+Scrap your car and do some good at the same time, call us on 0207 736 4242 or fill out our donation form.

 How it works: